Applicant Tracking and GDPR Compliance: Ensuring Compliant Hiring for EU Candidates

 Receiving a single CV from a person located in the EU through your careers page, LinkedIn, or a referral triggers full GDPR obligations.
 There is no US incorporation exemption.
 Fines are calculated on global annual revenue, not EU revenue.

-GDPR Article 3 defines scope on the basis of the data subject's location, not where your company is registered or where your servers sit.
-The moment a German software engineer submits an application through your Greenhouse portal, you are processing personal data of an EU-located individual in the context of offering employment services to people in the EU.
+Article 3 of the GDPR determines the scope based on the data subject’s location, not on your legal registration or the location of your servers.
+The instant that a German software developer applies to your position via your Greenhouse platform, you are processing the personal information of someone located within the EU for employment services within the EU.
 That is GDPR jurisdiction.

 What GDPR Actually Requires From Your Recruitment Data Process